afranck64/benzlim/README.md

 ## Run

-   From the `InformatiCup` directory, run the command: `python benzlim -h` to get detailled help.
+   From the `InformatiCup` directory, run the command: `python benzlim -h` to get detailed help.
    If your `InformatiCup2018` folder is not located in the same directory as `benzlim`, you need to provide the optional argument `--informaticup2018-dir` when referring to it.
    On the first run, the data will be trained, which can take some time.